ledger-direct/ledger-direct-woocommerce/readme.txt

 4. Configure the plugin settings, including your XRP Ledger account details and the currencies you want to

 = Manual installation =
-1. Download the zip file from https://github.com/ledger-direct/ledger-direct-woocommerce.
+1. Clone the repo from https://github.com/ledger-direct/ledger-direct-woocommerce into the 'plugins' directory.
-2. Upload the zip file inside the WordPress plugin section.
+2. Run 'composer install --no-dev --no-scripts --optimize-autoloader' to install the composer dependencies.
 3. Activate the plugin.
 4. Go to WooCommerce -> Settings -> Payments and enable the LedgerDirect gateway to manage the plugin settings.
 5. Configure the plugin settings, including your XRP Ledger account details and the currencies you want to accept.